sugeerth/QWebView-D3.js-Python-Javascript/README.md

 double click it.

 Features:
-1) Very useful to add d3.js ibraries onto the Python widget.
+1) Very useful to add d3.js ibraries onto the Python widget. \n
-2) A Game Changer for interacting python with web based objects, primarily javascript
+2) A Game Changer for interacting python with web based objects, primarily javascript \n
-3) Great addition to the libraries
+3) Great addition to the libraries\n